Alpha Prime Racing: Car No. 43 history

 On September 15, 2022, Alpha Prime Racing announced that Ryan Ellis would return for an increased number of races in 2023 with specific partnership announcements coming at a later date.
-On December 20, 2022 Alpha Prime Racing announced it would be starting a third car with Ryan Ellis being the primary driver in 25 races with potentially more races being announced at a later date.
+On December 20, the team announced it would be starting a third car with Ellis being the primary driver in 25 races with potentially more races being announced at a later date.
+He would complete 30 of the 33 races in the 43.
+Caesar Bacarella drove the car to a sixth place finish at Talladega.
+Leland Honeyman finished 28th at Portland, while Dylan Lupton finished 24th at Sonoma.